Getting started with NDepend 3

 Application metrics

-The Application Metrics section contains a complete textual summary of all application metrics:
+Application Metrics contains a complete textual summary of all application metrics:

 Application Metrics

-Since the analyzed solution mainly contains extension classes, I think that the summary is quite what I expected.
-I should have some more interfaces, though.
+Actually, since the analyzed solution mainly contains of extension classes, and I don’t add comments to plain properties, that value is about what I expected.

 The last row displays the method/function with the worst cyclomatic complexity: